moh-eulith/RedBlackTreeKV-demo/README.md

 - Trees are `O(log n)`.
 The more users you have, **the more expensive all operations become for all users**.
 - Computing gas cost becomes more difficult: going from constant values to values that depend on data completely external to the transaction is just harder.
+- Using a sorted tree with hashed (therefore, randomized) keys is the worst of both worlds: slow `O(log n)` operations, with no benefit from sorting.

 The other part of the discussion here is tree size.
 In many apps, that corresponds to the number of users.
 If you have an app that will never have 2000 or more users and you do a lot of inserts and deletes, tree may be a win.